There are two powerful truths at work in business.

 You get the point.

 Pricing isn’t easy.
-Look at wine bottle pricing, beer pricing, or wine by the glass pricing.
+Look at restaurant wine markup, beer pricing, or wine by the glass pricing.
 There’s a lot to consider.
 And it gets a whole heck of a lot easier with a beverage inventory management system like BinWise.

 The mind, after all, is a terrible thing to waste.